 Bronfenbrenner, U., (1977).
 Toward Experimental Ecology of Human Development.
 American Psychologist Vo.
 32(7), Jul 1977, 15 - 531.
 Retrieved from http://maft.dept.uncg.edu/hdf/facultystaff/Tudge/Bronfenbrenner%201977.pdf

 ACADEMIC AND STUDENT CONDUCT

-Information on academic standing and student rights and responsibilities can be found in the Academic Regulations:
+Information on academic standing and student rights and responsibilities can be found in the current Academic Regulations that are posted on the Student Services/ Admissions & Registration web page.